x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Report delivery.md

 # 88 - [Report delivery](./Report%20delivery.md)

-Report delivery The delivery of the report to the project team is a critical deliverable and milestone.
+The delivery of the report to the project team is a critical deliverable and milestone.

 Unless interim findings/status is shared, this will be the first time the project team will have access to the assessment details.